abinashpattanayak123/calculater/README.md

 # calculater
 its a calculater application
 <br>
-which will calculate the numbers
+which will calculate the numbers and digits